Who Rules the Land of Denial?: Analysis

 "Though thou exalt thyself like the eagle, thou make thy nest among the stars, thence will I bring thee down, sayeth the Lord."

 — Paul Marrane reciting the Biblical passage, Obadiah 1:4.

 The episode featured the return of Ray Wise as Paul Marrane, previously seen in "The Law of Non-Contradiction".
 The scene featured Marrane explaining the story of Job, the concept of Gilgul, and his request that Nikki should use her power to fight the evil in the world.
 Noah Hawley explained that the scene was about "exploring the idea of cosmic justice because we were clearly going to see the limitations of human justice."

-Marrane has been theorized to be the Wandering Jew, a Jew who taunted Jesus on the way to the Crucifixion was then cursed to walk the Earth until the Second Coming.
+Marrane has been theorized to be the Wandering Jew, a Jew who taunted Jesus on the way to the Crucifixion who was then cursed to walk the Earth until the Second Coming.
 A basis included his name, which was referred in Letters Writ by a Turkish Spy.
 IGN viewed Marrane as "some sort of vengeful deity looking for mortal partners to help him deliver a message to the wicked.
 Something or someone stemming from Soviet Eastern Block mythology, in search of righteous revenge."
 Alan Sepinwall wrote, "Jewish tradition is mixed on the existence of an afterlife, but the Book of Judgment to which Paul alludes is very familiar to any Member of the Tribe who's sat through Yom Kippur services, and Paul speaks with eloquence and passion about the teachings of Hasidic trailblazer Rabbi Nachman, and about the Cossack massacre of the Jews of Uman, and later jokes that giving Nikki and Wrench a VW Beetle to drive away in is 'the universe at its most ironic.'"

 Many critics also pointed out the similarities with another film from the Coen brothers, The Big Lebowski, including setting the scene at a bowling alley, with Ray Wise acting as Sam Elliott's role in the film.
 TheWrap characterized the scene as "a meeting with a supernatural being, one ready to spirit various Fargo characters away to the afterlife."
 Entertainment Weekly compared Wise to Elliott's role, "Marrane seems to exist outside the world of the story, knowing that what they're living in is a story.
 He's less human here, and his perspective has taken an even more godlike position, arming him with a kitten that might be the reincarnation of Ray."